SteadyUA/unicorn/README.md

 Upgrades a package and updates all dependencies.

-`composer.json` files will be edited if necessary.
+During the execution, the `composer.json` files will be changed.\
+In case of an error, the files will be returned to their original state.

+Additionally, [you can specify](#post-update-scripts) a list of scripts that will be executed after the changes.

 ### composer uni:run-script